robertschank/robertschank.github.io/index.md

 ### How it works:

-- **Aim for "Three pages of longhand, stream of consciousness writing"** - Use a pen
+- **Aim for three pages of longhand, stream of consciousness writing**

 - **Before you start your day** - Give your "monkey mind" thoughts a place to exist on the paper.
 Maybe they'll leave you alone.